-- Hop on social media: Create social media accounts for your business.
+- Hop on social media and create social media accounts for your business.

-- Cold pitch customers: Pitching can be scary.
+- Cold pitch customers can be scary.
 But the right pitch could transform your business.

-- Network: Attend events where your customers hang out.
+- Network and attend events where your customers hang out.
 Don’t underestimate physically speaking to your potential customers.

 7. Secure Appropriate Funding

 Funding is on the top of the list of things needed to start a business.
 The good news is that you can find funding from a variety of sources, including:

 - Yourself: Personal savings or income from other sources could start the process.

 - Investors: An investor could provide the right influx of funds.